Keeping mice together

 House your mice in compatible single-sex groups.
 Take care with group size and composition, particularly when housing male mice in groups, to keep disturbance to a minimum - they can be aggressive towards mice they aren't familiar with.

-- Ask breeders to pre-group before weaning, ensuring the group comprises of mice that know each other, ideally siblings.
+- Ask the breeder to pre-group before weaning - this ensures the group is made up of mice who know each other, ideally siblings.

-- Keep the group the same; don't add/remove individuals.
-Upsetting the group's complex organisation by adding/removing even one individual can cause intense, stressful conflict which can affect the welfare of all mice.
+- Keep the group the same - don't add or remove any mice.
+Upsetting the group's complex organisation by adding or removing even one mouse can cause intense, stressful conflict, which can affect the welfare of all the mice in the group.

 - Ensure males can't smell females, as this can increase aggression between male cage mates.